Commercial

 Insurance claim amount

-Represents the dollar amount paid by an insurance company for damages to and/or replacement of an insured vehicle.
-Insurance claim amounts on CARFAX Canada reports do not include amounts paid for expenses such as rental vehicles or personal injuries.
+- The total dollar amount paid out by an insurance company for damages to and/or replacement of an insured vehicle

-Insurance claim amounts may differ from estimate and/or repair record amounts for a number of different reasons.
+- May differ from estimate and/or repair record amounts for a number of reasons

-We are not able to obtain nor provide further details pertaining to the claim amount.
+We are not able to obtain nor provide further details about to the claim amount.

 For more information on claim amounts, please see: